 No modification of this equipment is allowed.
-If non-system equipment is connected, it is the operator's responsibility to ensure that the assembled system compiles with EN 60601-1.
+If non-system equipment is connected, it is the operator's responsibility to ensure that the assembled system does not compromise patient or user safety.

 Injury to personnel or damage to equipment can result when a three-pronged adapter is connected between the Otogram power plug and an AC outlet or extension cord.
-Additionally, the Otogram is equipped with a specific power transformer which should not be interchanged with any other transformer or power supply.

 The user acknowledges and agrees that Ototronix is not and will not be responsible for any losses, injuries, or damages arising from the operation, condition, possession or use of the Ototronix product purchased, leased, rented or licensed by the user.
-The Otogram and other Ototronix products should only be used by trained healthcare professionals who do not rely upon the Ototronix products or User's Manual for their healthcare training.
+The Otogram and other Ototronix products should only be used by trained healthcare professionals who do not rely upon the Ototronix products or User's Guide for their healthcare training.